• Skip to primary navigation

 To reduce harm, The Joint Commission (an agency dedicated to improving healthcare quality) recommends a 4 hour maximum for ER boarding.
 But there is no formal rule or requirement.

-Importantly, experts consider ER boarding as a critical indicator of the quality of care provided by a hospital.
+photo of a patient on a gurney in the hall of a hospital, with a doctor and nurse - emergency room safety concerns Importantly, experts consider ER boarding as a critical indicator of the quality of care provided by a hospital.
 Yet, the American College of Emergency Physicians reports that boarding has reached a crisis level.
-The bottlenecks overwhelm hospitals, cause dangerous delays, and put patients’ lives at risk.
-Simply put, due to boarding, emergency care teams are “strained to their limits“.

-Boarding can lead to patient harm, including longer wait times, increased medical errors, and compromises to patient privacy.
+Patients stuck in hallways for prolonged periods include patients who need sensitive exams, highly infectious patients, and elderly patients.
+Boarding can lead to patient harm, including longer wait times and increased medical errors.
 Additionally, ER boarding can lead to worse outcomes for patients, longer inpatient stays, and higher costs of care.
 In some cases, boarding can even lead to death.

 ERs are not designed for long-term care.